smakam/dockerdeploy/docker-machine/aws/deploy-guide.md

 **Summary:**
 This guide describes steps to deploy example-voting-app(https://github.com/docker/example-voting-app) to AWS cloud using docker-machine.
+We will use Docker Swarm mode for the application deployment.

 **Pre-requisities:**
  - AWS cloud account